 In 2020, the Ministry of Health provided instructions to relevant health care institutions and pharmacies on the way that medicines should be provided to asylees and persons under subsidiary protection.[8]
 According to these instructions, the pharmacy delivers an invoice addressed to the Ministry of Health and to the Croatian Health Insurance Fund.
 A prescription form and a copy of a document issued by the Ministry of the Interior which shows the status of the foreigner to whom the invoice was issued, should be attached to the invoice.
 The Croatian Health Insurance Fund subsequently submits an invoice for payment to the Ministry of Health after having reviewed the conformity of the medicines prescribed.
 If it is a medicine that is on the basic list of medicines of the Croatian Health Insurance Fund, the price of the medicine is borne entirely by the Ministry of Health, while in the case of a medicine from the supplementary list, the price is partly borne by the person and partly by the Ministry of Health.
 If a person is issued a private prescription, the person bears the full cost of the medicine.

-In course of 2023, AYS[9] provided information on the scope of the right to health care to beneficiaries of international protection, but also assisted them with enrolment procedures or when persons undertook medical examinations.
-AYS highlighted that the non-recognition of the right to health care for beneficiaries of international protection remains a shortcoming.
+In the course of 2024, AYS provided information on the scope of the right to health care to beneficiaries of international protection, but also assisted them with enrolment procedures or when persons undertook medical examinations.
+AYS highlighted that the non-recognition of the right to health care for beneficiaries of international protection remains a shortcoming.[10]

 [1] Article 69(1)-(2) LITP.